iainquayle/birch/issues.md

 ## grammar

 need to:
-- figure out function and sume types
+- figure out function and sum types
 - fully define lists, and their matching/binding grammar

 when dealing with function matching, using an expression to match on a value or type,